 7.5.
-Each year the Internal Audit team are asked to undertake audit work that is not included in the annual plan, and a contingency element is built into the plan to allow for this.
-During 2021/22 the contingency element was used for the work shown in the table below.
+Each year the Internal Audit Team are asked to undertake audit work that is not included in the annual plan, and a contingency element is built into the plan to allow for this.
+During 2022/23 the contingency element was used for the work shown in the table below.

 Category of Work.
 Status.

-Sustainability Payments for Social Care Providers.
-Complete.
+Nordic Sea Audit Complete.

-Lifestyles Service Audit.
+Freyja of Scapa Procurement Audit.
 Complete.

 - 7.6.
 The contingency allowance is also used to complete work connected with the Integration Joint Board (IJB).
-Time from the contingency allowance was used for the audit of Information Governance and Data Sharing as well as the Chief Internal Auditor's preparation and attendance at IJB Audit Committees. - 7.7.
-Again, this year the audit team was also involved in work to support the response to the COVID-19 pandemic.
-Assistance was given with the review of Sustainability Payments to Social Care Providers. - 7.8.
-Various other tasks have been carried out throughout the year; whilst these on an individual level do not impact greatly on the audit plan, cumulatively they have taken up several days.
-These tasks include responding to service queries, carrying out smaller fact-finding exercises, provision of information to external bodies or persons and attending internal meetings.
+Time from the contingency allowance was used for the audit of Workforce Planning as well as the Chief Internal Auditor's preparation for and attendance at meetings of the IJB Performance and Audit Committee. - 7.7.
+This year the Internal Audit Team also took on the responsibility for providing an Internal Audit Service to the Orkney and Shetland Valuation Joint Board.
+This was also done utilising time from the contingency allowance. - 7.8.
+Various other tasks have been carried out throughout the year; whilst these on an individual level did not impact greatly on the audit plan, cumulatively they have taken up several days.
+These tasks included responding to service queries, carrying out smaller fact-finding exercises, provision of information to external bodies or persons and attending internal meetings.